NHS Test and Trace - support payment

 Apply for a test and trace support payment

-If you have tested positive for COVID-19 or have been in contact with someone who has tested positive and you have been asked to self-isolate.
-You can apply for both main or discretionary support on this application.
+If you have tested positive for COVID-19 or you are not fully vaccinated and you have been asked to self isolate, or you are the parent or guardian of a child who has tested positive for COVID-19, you can apply for both main or discretionary support on this application.

 Parent / guardian application

-Apply for test and trace support payment if you are the parent or guardian of a child or young person who has been asked to self-isolate.
-You can apply for both main or discretionary support on this application.
+Apply for test and trace support payment if you are the parent or guardian of a child who has tested positive or a young person between 16 and 25 and has an Education, Health and Care plan and has been asked to self-isolate by NHS Test and Trace, Protect service (TTP)

 If you are unable to complete an application online or you are unable to provide the required evidence alongside your online application, call 0300 303 8670 for additional support.